ameseee/kwk-curriculum-site/web-app/lessons/dom-manipulation/index.md

 ## jQuery

-There is a popular library, of chunk of code someone else wrote, called jQuery.
-There are a lot of things it can do, all of which are JavaScript, but it's less for us to write.
+There is a popular **library**, or chunk of code someone else wrote, called **jQuery**.
+There are a lot of things it can do, all of which are JavaScript, but it's less for us to write!
 Here's one example:

 ```javascript
 var header = document.querySelector('h1');    // javascript